xtuml/mc/doc/notes/9252_refass_int.md

 4. Requirements
 ---------------
 4.1 `m2x`
-4.1.1 Import reflexive associatives when a referential attribute naming strategy of new name and same name is used.
+4.1.1 Import reflexive associatives even when a referential attribute naming strategy of new name and same name is used.

 5. Work Required
 ----------------
 5.1 `m2x`
-5.1.1
+5.1.1 Rename the referential attribute very soon after creation from the referred-to ID name to the local name.
+This must be done before the search leading to referential combination.
+This renaming must be done for simple, sub/super and associative formalization.

 6. Implementation Comments
 --------------------------